iobio/iobio-gru-backend/docs/populating_data_directory.md

 All required data is assumed to be under a `data` directory, relative to the current working directory where gru is started from (usually with `run_local.sh`).
 This can be overriden with the `--out-dir=<dir>` argument.
+(note that we only recently fixed some bugs with `--out-dir`, and it's not fully tested yet.
+Please let us know if you run into issues with this functionality).

 **Note:** There is some legacy cruft in the way the data volume is structured, which can make it confusing.
 For example, there is `/data/data`, and also